matthewjmiller/mattmiller/CV.md

 ## Academic Service

+- New faculty mentor, College of the Ozarks, 2021-2022.
 - Appointed member, Academic Assessment Committee, College of the Ozarks, 2021-present.
 - Elected alternate Academic Council Representative, College of the Ozarks, 2020-2021.
 - Editor, College of the Ozarks Writing Awards webzine, 2020.